Informfully/Informfully.github.io/docs/deliberative.md

 * articles_collection: list.
 The list of entire articles, including the article's political references.
 * political_type_dict: dict.
 The dictionary of political classes, keys are indices, values are political types of articles.
 * num_items: int.
 The number of items(here are articles) in one experiment.
 * k: int, optional, default: 3.
-The number of political and non-political articles each time added into recommendation collection.
+The number of political and non-political articles added to the recommendation collection each time.
 * pageWidth: int, optional, default: 24.
 The maximum number of articles added for each user group.
 * trainable: boolean, optional, default: True.
-When False, the model is not trained, and Cornac assumes that the model is already pre-trained.
+When False, the model is not trained, and Cornac assumes it is already pre-trained.
 (U and V are not 'None'.)
 * verbose: boolean, optional, default: False.When 'True', running logs are displayed.

 ## Article Classification